-- Manage the quality assurance program. - Follow the COR Program Policies and Procedures Manual (this document). - Design and update the auditor training program. - Liaise with both auditors and auditees (employers). - · Resolve conflicts relating to the audit program. - Liaise with industry and WorkSafeBC regarding industry-related issues. - Review audits. - Maintain a current database on COR status. - Ensure control and security of audit documents.
+- Develop, review and update audit materials. - Manage the quality assurance program. - Follow the COR Program Policies and Procedures Manual (this document). - Design, update and deliver the auditor training program. - Liaise with both auditors and auditees (employers). - Resolve conflicts relating to the audit program. - Liaise with industry and WorkSafeBC regarding industry-related issues. - Review audits. - Maintain a current database on COR status. - Ensure control and security of audit documents.